1 Basic information

 “Inland” encompasses the Principality of Liechtenstein and Switzerland.

 The items contained in the financial accounts of each Group company are valued in the currency which is used in the primary business environment in which the company operates (functional currency).

-Group companies, which report their financial accounts in a functional currency other than the Group’s accounting currency are translated as follows: all assets and liabilities are converted at the relevant exchange rate valid on the balance sheet date.
+Group companies which report their financial accounts in a functional currency other than the Group’s reporting currency are translated as follows: all assets and liabilities are converted at the relevant exchange rate valid on the balance sheet date.
 All individual items in the income statement and statement of cash flows are converted at the average exchange rate for the accounting period.
 All resulting exchange differences are booked individually to equity or other comprehensive income.